-- Please take a coat (labelled) because we will spend time outside everyday and need to be prepared for all weather. - Dinner money (in an envelope with a name clearly marked on the outside of the envelope) or a lunch box (again labelled with your child's name). - PE days trainers, shorts. - No School Bag rather children bring an A4 plastic folder, with a handle.
-The size can be hard to source so available to purchase from school @ £5. - Lunch Bag with a strap this allows children to have hands free to carry their folder.
+- Please take a coat (labelled) because we will spend time outside everyday and need to be prepared for all weather. - PE days trainers, shorts. - No School Bag rather children bring an A4 plastic folder, with a handle.
+The size can be hard to source so available to purchase from school @ £7. - Lunch Bag with a strap this allows children to have hands free to carry their folder.